michaeljsteel/NumBAT/docs/source/install.rst

 2. Enter the following command.
 It may take a minute or two to complete::

      $ cmake -D WITH_MKL=ON -B build .

+   Make sure to include the fullstop after ``build``.

 3. If that completes correctly, use Windows Explorer to open ``<NumBAT_BASE>\usr_local\packages\suitesparse-metis\build\SuiteSparseProject.sln`` with Visual Studio 2022.

 4. In the pull-down menu in the ribbon, select the *Release* build.
-Then hit the second Green Arrow in the ribbon to build the whole project.
+Then from the *Build* menu, select the *Build Solution* item to commence the build.
 This will take a couple of minutes.

 5. Return to the command terminal and  cd to ``<NumBAT_BASE>\usr_local``.
 Then execute the following commands::